gwastro/pycbc/docs/inference/examples/lisa_smbhb.rst

 ----------------------------------------------

 This example shows how to use PyCBC for parameter estimation of supermassive black hole binaries (SMBHB) in LISA mock data.
-The `data <https://zenodo.org/record/7078835>` are generated from `LISA Data Challenge 2a: Sangria <https://lisa-ldc.lal.in2p3.fr/challenge2a>`, and `BBHx <https://github.com/mikekatz04/BBHx>` package is used to generate the ``IMRPhenomD`` template and calculate the corresponding TDI response for LISA. :ref:`Relative binning (heterodyned likelihood)<relative>` is used during sampling to speed up the computation of likelihood functions.
-Before doing parameter estimation, you need to install BBHx and `the corresponding PyCBC waveform plugin <https://github.com/ConWea/BBHX-waveform-model>` (in the future, this waveform plugin will be a part of BBHx).
+The `data <https://zenodo.org/record/7078835>`_ are generated from `LISA Data Challenge 2a: Sangria <https://lisa-ldc.lal.in2p3.fr/challenge2a>`_, and `BBHx <https://github.com/mikekatz04/BBHx>`_ package is used to generate the ``IMRPhenomD`` template and calculate the corresponding TDI response for LISA.
+Relative binning (heterodyned likelihood) is used during sampling to speed up the computation of likelihood functions.
+Before doing parameter estimation, you need to install BBHx and `the corresponding PyCBC waveform plugin <https://github.com/ConWea/BBHX-waveform-model>`_ (in the future, this waveform plugin will be a part of BBHx).

 First, we create the following configuration file, here we just set chirp mass, mass ratio and tc as variable parameters: